 We aim for:

 We can achieve our aims as:

-1. We have completed our major portfolio changes and have a more balanced business portfolio
+1. We have a more balanced business portfolio

-> Higher share of more stable subscription and learning sales: Subscription 27%, learning 24% of Group’s net sales in 2017
+> Higher share of more stable subscription and learning sales

-> Lower exposure to more volatile advertising sales: 26% of Group’s net sales in 2017
+> Lower exposure to more volatile advertising sales

-> With our leverage at the target level (net debt / adj.
-EBITDA < 2.5), we estimate to have approx. EUR 300-400 million headroom for acquisitions
+> We aim to keep our leverage at the target level (net debt / adj.
+EBITDA < 2.5).

-> In addition, we have flexibility to temporarily exceed the leverage target level if we identify a major transaction fitting our M&A criteria
+> We have flexibility to temporarily exceed the leverage target level if we identify a major transaction fitting our M&A strategy.

 Opportunities across all three businesses